Bugines Batik Costume

 Many of the weddings are still arranged by parents, and the majority of them are between cousins, which is excellent.
 Newlyweds often live with their new wife's family for the first few years of their marriage.

 The Buginese are the majority ethnic group in the Indonesian province of Southwestern Sulawesi.
 They are descended from Malay ancestors.
-On Sulawesi Island, there are approximately four million Buginese, with an additional one million believed to have migrated elsewhere in Southeast Asia, particularly Borneo and eastern Sumatra.
+There are approximately four million Buginese on Sulawesi Island, with an additional one million believed to have migrated elsewhere in Southeast Asia, particularly Borneo and eastern Sumatra.
 They also live in Buru and Ambon in Flores and other parts of Indonesia, as well as in Malaysia, as well as Singapore and Papua New Guinea.

 Buginese Languages

 The Buginese speak a variety of Malay that is distinct from other languages.
 The Buginese are closely linked to the adjacent Makasar people, both linguistically and culturally, and both languages are written in the Lontara script, which is used for both languages.
-The lontar palm, on whose leaves several old Buginese manuscripts were inscribed, was the inspiration for the name Lontara.
+The lontar palm, whose leaves several old Buginese manuscripts were inscribed, inspired the name Lontara.

 Buginese Beliefs

 According to official statistics, almost all Buginese are Muslims.
-Offerings to ancestral spirits and spirits linked with specific houses, items, and holy locations, on the other hand, are not unusual.
+On the other hand, offerings to ancestral spirits and spirits linked with specific houses, items, and holy locations are not unusual.

-Between 1930 and 1950, an incredible 10,000 Buginese people in a single region made the decision to follow Jesus.
-Unfortunately, after there was a lot of trouble in the area, there was a big drop in the number of Buginese followers.
+Between 1930 and 1950, an incredible 10,000 Buginese people in a single region decided to follow Jesus.
+Unfortunately, after a lot of trouble in the area, there was a significant drop in Buginese followers.

-The Buginese' remaining followers became more self-sufficient and stopped relying on their Muslim neighbors for help.
-Despite the fact that Christians have been reaching out to the Buginese for many years, less than 0.1 percent of the Buginese are followers of Jesus.
+The Buginese's remaining followers became more self-sufficient and stopped relying on their Muslim neighbors for help.
+Even though Christians have been reaching out to the Buginese for many years, less than 0.1 percent of the Buginese are followers of Jesus.
 Many Buginese don't want to listen to followers of Jesus from other local ethnic groups, and few of these groups want to share God's love with their Buginese neighbors.

 Buginese History

-During this time period, the most important activities included producing rice, millet, adlay, and other food crops, capturing fish and shellfish, harvesting forest products, and hunting wild animals, among other things.
+During this period, the essential activities included producing rice, millet, adlay, and other food crops, capturing fish and shellfish, harvesting forest products, and hunting wild animals, among other things.
 Buffaloes were imported and utilized for special events such as weddings and funerals.

-The early occupants can have worn only a few layers of clothes.
-The ladies were likely to be dressed in a skirt, while the men were likely to be dressed in a loincloth and canbe a headcloth.
+The early occupants could have worn only a few layers of clothes.
+The ladies were likely to be dressed in a skirt, while the men were likely to be dressed in a loincloth and can be a headcloth.
 It has also been possible to recover the remains of bronze and gold ornaments.
 Pottery is present, but bamboo containers and knives, as well as the use of bamboo knives, were more often employed than ceramic vessels.
-Iron and stone weaponry, as well as rattan helmets and shields, were used in the construction of the fortifications.
+Iron and stone weaponry, rattan helmets, and shields were used to construct the fortifications.

-From a theological standpoint, it is possible that the early Buginese engaged in ancestor worship.
+From a theological standpoint, the early Buginese may engage in ancestor worship.
 There were also ancient rites associated with agriculture and fertility that were practiced.
 Generally, they would bury their corpses, but there were a few instances where the departed body was disposed of via immersion in water, such as the sea or lakes, or by being placed in trees.
 Cremation is another type of funerary technique that is used, particularly for rulers.

-Despite the fact that they were living in sparsely populated settlements, they were not completely cut off from the rest of the world.
-Instead, trade and commerce were held in high respect and viewed as having a key role in the community in which they existed.
+Even though they lived in sparsely populated settlements, they were not completely cut off from the rest of the world.
+Instead, trade and commerce were held in high respect and viewed as having a vital role in the community in which they existed.

-It has been discovered that ancient artifacts ranging from 300 to 100 BC have been uncovered near Bantaeng and Ara, indicating that the southern portion of Sulawesi has played an important role in the axis of early Insulin commerce.
+It has been discovered that ancient artifacts from 300 to 100 BC have been uncovered near Bantaeng and Ara.
+This indicates that the southern portion of Sulawesi played a vital role in the axis of early Insulin commerce.
 Additionally, indications of imported Chinese and other continental Southeast Asian pottery and stoneware have been discovered in the pre-Islamic graves.

-Nonetheless, in contrast to the majority of Southeast Asian civilizations, the traces of Hindu and Buddhist materials are rather few in the cultures of South Sulawesi.
+Nonetheless, in contrast to most Southeast Asian civilizations, the traces of Hindu and Buddhist materials are relatively few in the cultures of South Sulawesi.

-A few Buddhist bronze pictures unearthed in Mandar and Bantaeng, coupled with their writing system and some of their names and phrases, all point to the existence of commercial links with the western archipelago as well as the presence of foreigners in the region.
-Despite the fact that they stand to profit from the trading partnership, it is likely that they will reject external assimilation.
+A few Buddhist bronze pictures unearthed in Mandar and Bantaeng, coupled with their writing system and some of their names and phrases, all point to commercial links with the western archipelago and the presence of foreigners in the region.
+Although they stand to profit from the trading partnership, they will likely reject external assimilation.
 As a result, external influences on the establishment of indigenous religions and indigenous governments are minimal.

 Early Indonesian trade was intense, resulting in a gradual shift in economic development, social construct, political interest, and power balance among the people of South Sulawesi, which fundamentally resulted in the emergence of Buginese states, dynasties, and political systems that have continued to flourish to the present day.